|•Seine River Cruises »||• Moulin Rouge »|

-Louvre Museum.
-Although originally built as a fortress, to defend the Seine, it was never used in a military campaign.
+The story continues with: how a royal palace was formed.
+Although originally built as a fortress, to defend the Seine and the city, the Louvre was never once used in a military campaign.

-In Part 1 we saw that within a couple of centuries of its construction the Louvre fortress was in the centre of Paris instead of at the edge.
+In Part 1 of the history of this palace we saw that within a couple of centuries of its construction the Louvre fortress was in the centre of Paris instead of at the edge.

-Once Charles V moved the royal residence from Ile de la Cité to the Louvre in 1365, a two-hundred year period of improving the former fortress began, culminating in the improvements made by Francis I. As France's power and wealth grew, it was about time to create a true regal seat of government.
+Once Charles V moved the royal residence from Ile de la Cité to the Louvre in 1365, a two-hundred year period of improving the former fortress began, culminating in the renovations by Francis I. As France's power and wealth grew, it was time to create a true regal seat of government.

 The Louvre in the late 1500s was a mess, consisting of pieces of buildings began over the previous two hundred years, and a perpetual construction site.